red-isbe/isbe-contracts/docs/generated/tokens/erc3643/token/erc3643recovery.md

 a separate ERC3643RecoveryInternal contract because:

 1. NO STORAGE: Recovery operations don't require dedicated storage.
-All state is managed through existing modules (balances in ERC20, frozen state in Freeze, identities in Registry).
+All state is managed through existing modules (balances in ERC20, frozen state in Freeze).

 2. CROSS-MODULE DEPENDENCIES: All recovery helper functions need access to functions from multiple modules (\_balanceOf, \_transfer, \_getFrozenTokens, \_isFrozen, \_setAddressFrozen,
-   \_freezePartialTokens, \_identityRegistry).
+   \_freezePartialTokens).
 These are only available through ERC203643InternalCommon, not from a standalone internal contract extending Common.

 3. ACCESSIBILITY: By placing internal helper functions directly in this external contract